-Subsection 1 authorizes the department to provide for indemnity payments, pursuant to Animal Industry Act (1988 PA 466), from the Animal disease prevention and response line item, not to exceed \$100,000 per order.
-Subsection 2 requires the department, prior to making an indemnification payment, to report to the appropriations subcommittees and fiscal agencies on the reason for the indemnification, the amount of the indemnification, and the person to whom the indemnification is to be paid.
+Subsections 1 and 2 provide for indemnity payments, pursuant to Animal Industry Act (1988 PA 466), from the Animal disease prevention and response line item, not to exceed \$100,000 per order.
+Also requires the department, prior to making an indemnification payment, to report to the appropriations subcommittees and fiscal agencies on the reason for the indemnification and the amount of the indemnification.

 Subsection 3 requires the department to make indemnification payments from the line item Indemnification - livestock depredation for livestock killed by wolves, coyotes, or cougars, pursuant to the Wildlife Depredation Indemnification Act, (2012 PA 487).
-Subsection 4 requires the department to report to the appropriations subcommittees and fiscal agencies prior to March 1, 2017 on the previous fiscal year's livestock depredation indemnification payments, specifically, the reason for the indemnification payment, the amount of the indemnification, and the person to whom the indemnification was paid.
+Subsection 4 requires the department to report to the appropriations subcommittees and fiscal agencies, in the annual AID report required under Section 452, on livestock depredation indemnification payments made in the previous the previous calendar year, specifically, the reason for the indemnification payment, the amount of the indemnification, and the person to whom the indemnification was paid.